katherinew5896/sep11-freedom-project/blog/entry01.md

 ## Context
 For this year-long project I decided to use the tool Kaboom.
 Kaboom is a game engine where you can make 2D games.
 My backup tool was two.js which is another tool for making games.
 Aftering doing my learning logs I decided to stay with kaboom as my tool. the reason I decided on kaboom is because it feels just right for my skill level and it has been a really fun tool to use.
 For kaboom I was planning on making a game and working with Johnny.
 We decided to make a cooking game.
 This connects to last year where I made a website for cooking.
 Cooking is something I am passionate about so this year we will make a cooking game.
 The purposes of my game to the world, is for people get a understanding of how cooking works, if you never cooked before and are too scared to this game would be perfect.
 So for both LL1 and LL2 I have tinkerin many ways.

-Examples of my tinkering
-## LL2

-### 10/26/24

-After learning things from LL1.
-I used that and other codes I learned for LL2.
-So the first thing I learned was giving blocks a mass and being able to move it.
+Examples of my tinkering is my LL2 as you can see below So the first thing I learned was giving blocks a mass and being able to move it.
 `````js
 body({ mass: 10 }),
 `````